hzz0024/hzz0024.github.io/_posts/2020/2020-05-13-Relateness_analyses.markdown

   mydata_k2.qopt      -- Infered admixture proportions.
 Each line is an individual and each column is a population.

-#send the following files to PC for plotting with plot_ngsAdmix.R and angsd_ibs_pca.R:
+#send the following files to PC for plotting with plot_ngsAdmix.R
-*.qopt, *Mat, bams
+*.qopt

 #--------RELATNEDNESS----------#